-Society of the Four Arts-Occupying 3.75 acres, the Four Arts Plaza was founded in 1936, with the objective of encouraging the appreciation of art, music, drama, and literature.
-The Society accomplishes its objectives through the maintenance of a sculpture garden and library, and sponsorship of programs, including exhibitions, lectures, concerts, and films.
+Society of the Four Arts- Occupying 3.75 acres, the Four Arts Plaza was founded in 1936, with the objective of encouraging the appreciation of art, music, drama, and literature.
+The Society accomplishes its objectives through the maintenance of the Phillip Hulitar Sculpture Garden, a sculpture garden the Gioconda and Joseph King Library library, and sponsorship of programs, including exhibitions, lectures, concerts, and films.
 Programs sponsored by the Society of the Four Arts are available from December through mid-April.
 The library and gardens are open to the public year-round.
 The Town supports the operations of the library through an annual contribution.

-Palm Beach Preservation Foundation's Ambassador Earl T. Smith Memorial Park-- Occupying 0.24 acres, this small pedestrian-oriented park facility is open to the public year-round, 24-hours.
+Palm Beach Preservation Foundation's Ambassador Earl T. Smith Memorial Park- Occupying 0.24 acres, this small pedestrian-oriented park facility is open to the public year-round, 24-hours.
 The park features lush landscaping and a fountain with casual seating.

-Palm Beach Preservation Foundation's Pan's Garden-Occupying 0.43 acres, this facility includes a demonstration of native plant species and small office and lecture facilities for public viewing, school lectures on native habitat, and private functions.
+Palm Beach Preservation Foundation's Pan's Garden- Occupying 0.43 acres, this facility includes a demonstration of native plant species and small office and lecture facilities for public viewing, school lectures on native habitat, and private functions.
 The park is generally open to the public at limited, variable hours and may be closed for private functions, lectures or limited public ceremonies.